RAPID: Retrofitting IEEE 802.11ay Access Points for Indoor Human Detection and Sensing: Experimental results

 \subsection{Person identification}

-In this section we test the performance of RAPID on person identification, by building a dataset including the gait $\mu$D spectrograms of $7$ subjects.
-We collect from $3$ to $5$~minutes of training data per subject.
-The input samples for the classifier are obtained using $\mu$D windows of the same length and overlap as for activity recognition, i.e., $1.728$~s.
-The \ac{cnn} classifier is trained using the same parameters and loss function used for activity recognition.
+In this section we test the performance of RAPID on person identification, by building a dataset including the gait \ac{md} spectrograms of $7$ subjects, collected in E$1$.
+We collect from $3$ to $5$~minutes of training data per subject, split into multiple captures acquired over the course of 10 days.
+The data from each subject is the collection of captures obtained on different days, to avoid slight daily variations in the gait to bias the dataset.
+The input samples for the classifier are obtained using \ac{md} windows of the same length as for \ac{har}, i.e., $1.728$~s.
+The \ac{cnn} classifier is trained using the same parameters and loss function used for \ac{har}.